yejingxin/ai-on-gke/applications/ipyparallel/README.md

 ## Introduction

-This guide will walk you through the process of setting up a multi-host TPU cluster using Google Kubernetes Engine (GKE) and IPyParallel.
-By following these steps, you'll create a powerful distributed computing environment suitable for interactive development on multihost TPU cluster.
+This guide walks you through the process of setting up a multi-host TPU cluster using Google Kubernetes Engine (GKE) and IPyParallel.
+By following these steps, you'll create a powerful distributed computing environment suitable for interactive development on a multi-host TPU cluster.

 ## Prerequisites
 - Google Cloud Platform account with billing enabled